arantir123/Muthene/README.md

 4. Run run_model_evaluation.py to get evaluation results.

 Instead of the framework name in the manuscript (i.e., Muthene), we use HNEMA (Heterogeneous Network Embedding with Meta-path Aggregation) here to define the function.

-We sincerely thank Fu et al. open the source code of MAGNN at https://github.com/cynricfu/MAGNN.
-MAGNN helps us finish message passing of nodes on heterogeneous network.